mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 21 Bank Deposits
+## 21 Bank Deposits

-Learn how to record bank deposits directly, particularly when payments are received and deposited into the bank without tracking quantities.
+Record bank deposits, particularly when payments are received and deposited into the bank without tracking quantities.

 1. To record a deposit:
    - Click the `+` icon and select `Bank Deposit`